agera-edc/MinimumViableDataspaceOld/docs/developer/view-catalog.md

 * Click on `Additional Properties` section to view complete details of the contract offer.
 * If you want to perform negotiation on a contract offer, click on `Negotiate` button on the bottom of contract offer card.
 * After clicking on `Negotiate` button, a contract offer negotiation will start in background and this will take some time.
 * Once the negotiation is complete, you will see a popup with message `Contract Negotiation complete!` and here you can click on link `Show Me` and this will take you to `Contracts` pane.
-Here you can start a transfer as per instruction given on (Initiate Transfer)(./initiate-transfer.md) doc.
+Here you can start a transfer as per instruction given on [Initiate Transfer](./initiate-transfer.md) doc.